virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 Executing actions available by means of the <a href="http://docs.jelastic.com/api" target="_blank">Jelastic Cloud API</a> methods.

-There are a number of parameters required by Jelastic API, which are defined automatically:
+There are a number of parameters required by Jelastic API that are defined automatically:

 - *envName* - environment domain name where the API method is executed

 - *appid* - unique environment identifier that can be passed into API instead of the *envName*

 - *session* - unique session of a current user

-Target containers, selected for API methods execution can be passed by the node keywords.
-API methods can be executed at all nodes within a single <a href="/creating-manifest/selecting-containers/#all-containers-by-group" target="blank"><em>nodeGroup</em></a> (i.e. layer) or <a href="/creating-manifest/selecting-containers/#all-containers-by-type" target="blank"><em>nodeType</em></a>.
+Target containers, specified for the API methods execution can be passed by the nodes keywords.
+Therefore, API methods can be executed at all nodes within a single <a href="/creating-manifest/selecting-containers/#all-containers-by-group" target="blank"><em>nodeGroup</em></a> (i.e. layer) or <a href="/creating-manifest/selecting-containers/#all-containers-by-type" target="blank"><em>nodeType</em></a>.
 Also, API methods can be run on a <a href="/creating-manifest/selecting-containers/#particular-container" target="_blank">particular node</a>.
-In this case, the Node ID is required, which is available either through the <a href="/creating-manifest/placeholders/#node-placeholders" target="_blank">node placeholders</a> or a set of [custom action parameters](#custom-actions) (*this*).
+In this case, the Node ID is required that is available either through the <a href="/creating-manifest/placeholders/#node-placeholders" target="_blank">node placeholders</a>, or a set of [custom action parameters](#custom-actions) (*${this}*).

 **Examples**